 Rock, Paper, Scissors – Janken (じゃんけん)

-The Japanese love to play Janken, equivalent to "rock, paper, scissors."
+Japanese people love to play Janken, equivalent to “rock, paper, scissors.”
 The gesture is used not only as a game but also to make decisions in a relaxed manner.
-Participants perform the game with synchronized movements and a traditional phrase: "Jan-ken-pon!".
+Participants perform the game with synchronized movements and a traditional phrase: “Jan-ken-pon!”.

-Make Pose - Peace Sign (ピースサイン)
+Pose – Peace Sign (ピースサイン)

-Making the "V" sign with your fingers is very popular, especially in photos.
+Making the “V” sign with the fingers is very popular, especially in photos.
 Although it originated in the West, the gesture has been widely adopted in Japan as a symbol of positivity and fun.

 Request for Favor – Onegaishimasu (お願いします)